 - Once virology results are available, it is best practice to cohort children with the same pathogen to minimise risk of nosocomial infection.
 If this is not possible, then a documented organisational local risk assessment should be undertaken including the hierarchy of controls to minimise and mitigate the risk of healthcare associated (nosocomial) infection (see Appendix 1).

 - Children at highest risk of severe disease (see Appendix 5), as well as other children routinely requiring protective isolation, should ideally be managed in a cubicle.
+They should not be admitted to an undifferentiated respiratory bay.
 If single room capacity is limited, a local risk assessment needs to be conducted.
 If there are admitted with a viral respiratory tract infection, a risk assessment should be performed when their test results are available to help decide whether they are subsequently transferred into a virus specific cohort bay or remain in a cubicle.